Yelodress/PowerShell-Audit-Tool/README.md

 - ❤️ Multi OS support

 ## 📓 Documentation
-As a modular script, you can see all unused functions in the [documentation](https://github.com/Yelodress/PowerShell-Audit-Tool/wiki/Documentation).
+As a modular script, you can see all unused/optional functions in the [documentation](https://github.com/Yelodress/PowerShell-Audit-Tool/wiki/Documentation).

 ## 📁 Ouput
 <pre>